-Since this whole Mayweather vs McGregor thing is just an excuse for an absurdly lucrative media circus—much of which went down this week during a four-day multinational promo tour in which Mayweather and McGregor yelled at each other, threw money around, and McGregor delivered some extremely questionable opinions about race—I decided to go as big as possible with my fights.
+Since this whole Mayweather vs McGregor thing is just an excuse for an absurdly lucrative media circus—much of which went down a month ago during a four-day multinational promo tour in which Mayweather and McGregor yelled at each other, threw money around, and McGregor delivered some extremely questionable opinions about race—I decided to go as big as possible with my fights.
 I wanted to see who’d fare better against the best fighters ever conceived.
-Only one video game could offer me the sort of roster I needed: Fire Pro Wrestling World, which came out on Steam a few days ago and already has over 3,000 custom-made fighters.
+Only one video game could offer me the sort of roster I needed: Fire Pro Wrestling World, which came out on Steam in July and already had over 3,000 custom-made fighters when I put this together.

 I went through all of them to select Mayweather and McGregor’s opponents.
 I decided both would run the same gauntlet of larger-than-life circus fights.
 Whoever fared better—even if they lost every fight—would be declared the winner.
 I also had to choose between multiple Mayweathers and McGregors, because of course multiple people have taken cracks at making two of the most well-known fighters on Earth.
 In order to do this with as much scientific rigor as possible, I matched each version of Mayweather and McGregor against each other in hopes that one pairing would produce the sort of fight most people are expecting from the two.